KatherineJH/KatherineJH/README.md

 🔭 I’m currently working on Reseach with Housing price and Airbnb data to Analysis and Predict in investment perspective.

 ⚡ Fun fact: My first major is in Physical Therapy and My Biggiest hobby is Traveling.
 Therefore I am interested in dealing with not only medical data but also business data related to travle such as airline, hotel/b&b, restaurant, transportation and so on.

+👩‍🎓 - MSc in Data Analytics, National College of Ireland
+   - Hdip in Computing(Computer Engieneering), National College of Ireland
+   - BSc in Pysical Therapy, Yong In University